Karl Boy-Ed: German naval attaché in the United States

-He and von Papen were expelled from the US in December 1915 after several clandestine operations had been reported in American papers.
-Back in Germany, Boy-Ed took charge of the "N".
-However, not all was well with the German navy officer.
+Return to Germany and last years

+Back in Germany, Boy-Ed was decorated by the Kaiser with the Order of the Red Eagle for his "services in America".
+He then returned to a post with the naval intelligence operation.
+However, he began to experience declining health.
 Boy-Ed suffered from phagomania, a constant desire to eat.
 The disorder required tremendous self-discipline in social circumstances.
 The other more severe disorder was insomnia.
-Boy-Ed could not sleep at night, which on the one hand increased his productivity by leaps and bounds but weighed heavily on his health.
-The stresses of his New York assignment had taken a heavy toll on him physically and mentally.
-He admitted in his autobiographic sketch that as a result of his wartime assignment his nerves suffered a permanent “crack.”
+Boy-Ed could not sleep at night, which on the one hand increased his productivity but weighed heavily on his health.
+The stresses of his American assignment had taken a heavy toll on him physically and mentally.
+He admitted in his autobiographic sketch that as a result of his wartime assignment his nerves suffered a permanent "crack".
+He left the navy after the end of the war.

 In February 1921, he married Virginia G. Mackay-Smith, daughter of Bishop Alexander Mackay-Smith of the Episcopal Diocese of Pennsylvania.
-After trying to move to the United States in 1926 but being denied a visa by the State Department, Boy-Ed settled in Hamburg, Germany.
+After trying to move to the United States in 1926 but being denied a travel visa by the State Department, Boy-Ed settled in Hamburg, Germany.

-He died after a horse-riding accident on his 58th birthday.
+Boy-Ed died after a horse-riding accident on his 58th birthday.